-- ✓ Associate of Science in Clinical Laboratory Science - ✓ Associate of Science in Radiologic Technology - Bachelor of Science in Elder Care Administration - ✓ Bachelor of Science in Medical Laboratory Science - ✓ Certificate in Pharmacy Technology
+- ✓ Associate of Science in Clinical Laboratory Science - ✓ Associate of Science in Radiologic Technology - ✓ Bachelor of General Studies (Concentration in Health Sciences) - Bachelor of Science in Elder Care Administration - ✓ Bachelor of Science in Medical Laboratory Science - ✓ Certificate in Pharmacy Technology

 In addition to courses that directly support the department's programs of study, the department offers courses that provide introductory or ancillary skills in areas such as phlebotomy, EKG technology, and medical coding and that serve as career entry courses for Clinical Laboratory Science and Health Information Management.
 The department also offers courses in health sciences.